 Administration instruction

 If a dose is missed, the patient should not take an additional dose, but should take the next usual prescribed dose.

-Treatment may be continued as long as the benefit:risk ratio remains positive.
+Treatment of MF and PV may be continued as long as the benefit:risk ratio remains positive.